ken2190/myutil/testdata/out/docs/doc_das2.md

 <br>
     converts string/numeric columns to one string column
 <br>
-    :param np_array: the numpy array with more than one column
+    np_array: the numpy array with more than one column
 <br>
-    :param sep_char: the separator character
+    sep_char: the separator character
 <br>
     """
 <br>